IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

 		b.
 Select mssql database that we created.
 Click on Modify button
 		c.
 Go to Advance configurations
 		d.
 Under Database options.
 Select custom option group from drop down (which we have created in earlier step.)
 		e.
-Click on Continue.
-On next window select Apply Immediately and click on Modify DB Instance.
+Click Continue.
+In the next window, select Apply Immediately and click Modify DB Instance.

 ## 2. Enabling Auditing